- Bachelor's Degree Completion

 - IT Services

 Graduate Certificates offer career changers and working professionals an affordable option to gain education and training needed to improve career opportunities and boost your professional skills.
 Graduate certificates can make you more marketable, knowledgeable, and capable in the workplace.

 Best of all, our graduate certificates can be completely quickly and efficiently.
-In just 4-6 courses, you can earn a graduate certificate at Regis College.
+In just 4-6 courses, you can earn a graduate certificate at Regis.
 Graduate certificates may be completely independently or applied towards one of our Masters degrees.
-Alumni of a Regis College Graduate Program (within the past five years) who are applying to a Regis Graduate Certificate Program are not required to resubmit transcripts, a letter of recommendation, or personal statement.
+Alumni of a Regis Graduate Program (within the past five years) who are applying to a Regis Graduate Certificate Program are not required to resubmit transcripts, a letter of recommendation, or personal statement.
 A completed application form is the only additional requirement.

 Up to two courses may be taken prior to applying to the program, and the option to waive the GRE requirement is available for all certificate programs.